EESSI/docs/docs/test-suite/installation-configuration.md

 Before you can run the EESSI test suite, you need to create a configuration file for ReFrame that is specific to the system on which the tests will be run.

-Example configuration files are available [n the `config` subdirectory of the `EESSI/test-suite` GitHub repository](https://github.com/EESSI/test-suite/tree/main/config), which you can use as a template to create your own.
+Example configuration files are available in the `config` subdirectory of the `EESSI/test-suite` GitHub repository](https://github.com/EESSI/test-suite/tree/main/config), which you can use as a template to create your own.

 ### Configuring ReFrame environment variables